 As modern machine learning is mostly performed and developed in software, I have devoted a significant amount of time to various projects in this area.
 For more details on specific projects please see my Software Development section.
 This builds upon open-source machine learning developments in high-energy physics that I presented at the NeurIPS2018 conference.

 Machine Learning in Hardware:

-As we are currently throwing away more than 99.9% of all the data collected due to space constraints, there is a significant challenge of making rapid sub-microsecond decisions based on limited information provided by the detectors.
+As high-energy physics experiments are currently throwing away more than 99.9% of all the data collected due to storage space constraints, there is a significant challenge of making rapid sub-microsecond decisions based on limited information provided by the detectors.
 Currently, CMS relies on a hardware-based trigger, which implements decision logic on FPGAs to rapidly select most interesting events for further analysis.

 Trained machine learning algorithms have low inference latency and are therefore attractive to real-time trigger applications.
 We have implemented first such application for estimating the muon momentum in the hardware trigger of CMS, based on discrete boosted decision trees implemented on FPGAs.
-Currently, we are developing deep-learning based models for this and other trigger use-cases.
-For this purpose, I have been actively working on development of advanced machine learning applications on FPGAs.
+More recently the focus has been on deep-learning based models for this and other trigger use-cases.
+In a joint project with MathWorks, we are working with graph neural network models for realtime detector applications.

 Teaching Data Science

 Data science is a rapidly growing field.
 I have developed and taught a number of machine learning lectures and courses, including hands-on tutorials.
 Please take a look at my teaching page for more details.